Crater-Industries/Neoactyl/README.md

 ## 🏗️ Development Status

-Lunix Dash is in early development.
+Neoactyl is in early development.
 Some features are incomplete or not yet available.
 Stay updated by following our progress!

 ## 📌 Roadmap

 - [x] Basic authentication (login/register)

-- [ ] 0Auth login(discord/google)
+- [x] 0Auth login(discord/google)

 - [ ] Server creation & management